nikbearbrown/Enhancing_Trust_in_LLMs-_Algorithms_for_Comparing_and_Interpreting_LLMs/README.md

   - Examine how a word's representation changes with context.
   - Highlight the model's capacity for nuanced understanding.

+ Enhancing Trust in LLMs: Algorithms for Comparing and Interpreting LLMs
 #### Bias Detection
 - **Purpose:** Detect and mitigate biases in model's representations.
 - **Methods:**
   - Analyze embeddings to identify biased concept representations.
   - Essential for developing fair and unbiased models.

+ Enhancing Trust in LLMs: Algorithms for Comparing and Interpreting LLMs
 ### Techniques and Considerations

 #### Dimensionality Reduction